Bicol Philippines Travel Guide

 Show reverence at religious sites.

 Choose tour operators with a focus on local benefit.
-The whale shark interaction program in Donsol is globally acknowledged for its ethical and conservation-focused approach; follow all guidelines from the Butanding Interaction Officers (BIOs) to protect these magnificent creatures.
+The whale shark interaction program in Donsol is globally acknowledged for its moral and conservation-focused approach; follow all guidelines from the Butanding Interaction Officers (BIOs) to protect these magnificent creatures.

 Ethical tour operator supporting local communities and sustainable travel practices.
 Find ethical tours with G Adventures.